CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/smtp-api.md

 ## Setting up your local mail server to send with SMTPeter

 You can also set up your local mail server, such as Postfix to use SMTPeter as [smart host](copernica-docs:SMTPeter/api-documentation/smart-host "Using SMTPeter as smart host").
+If you want to use your local mail server setting SMTPeter as smart host is the fastest and recommended way to connect.

 [Learn how to set up Postfix to send through SMTPeter](copernica-docs:SMTPeter/integrate/postfix "Setting up Postfix to send with SMTPeter")